apehex/awesome-poker/README.md

 ### Hand Logs

-- [ACPC Match Logs](http://www.computerpokercompetition.org/downloads/) - Hand history of every bot match in the ACPC ; all the cards are revealed, even the pocket.
+- [ACPC Match Logs](http://www.computerpokercompetition.org/downloads/) - Hand history of every bot match in the ACPC ; all the cards are revealed.
   ![NLHM][nlhm-badge]
   ![Open Source Love][open-source-badge]